Skip to main content

 import.meta.hot.prune()

-This can be used to clean up resources that were created when the module was loaded.
-Unlike import.meta.hot.dispose(), this pairs much better with accept and data to manage stateful resources.
+Attaches an on-prune callback.
+This is called when all imports to this module are removed, but the module was previously loaded.
+Use it to clean up resources that were created when the module was loaded.
+Unlike import.meta.hot.dispose(), it pairs better with accept and data for managing stateful resources.
 A full example managing a WebSocket:

 import { something } from "./something";